askeksa/Rose/README.txt

   Wait a number of frames.
 - fork <procedure> <expression>*
   Branch off a new turtle with a copy of this turtle's state, running the given procedure with the given arguments.
-This turtle continues executing the rest of the current procedure in parallel.
+The old turtle continues executing the rest of the current procedure in parallel.
 - temp <variable> = <expression>
   Assign a value to a local variable.